grpc/grpc-web/doc/streaming-roadmap.md

 # Full-duplex streaming over HTTP

-We have no plan to support full-duplex streaming over WebSockets (over TCP or HTTP/2).
-We will not publish any experimental spec for gRPC over WebSockets either.

 It is possible to support bidi communication over dual HTTP requests, one for download-streaming and the other for upload-streaming, similar to what's implemented by Google to support the [W3C Speech API](https://wicg.github.io/speech-api/).